 In this section, we introduce Strategy Logic, an extension of the classic linear-time temporal logic LTL [Pnueli 1977] along with the concepts of strategy quantifications and agent binding.
 Our aim is to define a formalism that allows to express strategic plans over temporal goals in a way that separates the part related to the strategic reasoning from that concerning the tactical one.
 This distinctive feature is achieved by decoupling the instantiation of strategies, done through the quantifications, from their application, by means of bindings.
 Our proposal, on the line marked by its precursor CHP-SL [Chatterjee et al. 2007; 2010] and differently from classical temporal logics [Emerson 1990], turns in a logic that is not simply propositional but predicative, since we treat strategies as a first order concept via the use of agents and variables as explicit syntactic elements.
-This fact let us to write Boolean combinations and nesting of complex predicates, linked together by some common strategic choices, which may represent each one a different from that used for the definition of CHP-SL, which is based, on the syntactic side, on the CTL\ formula framework [Emerson and Halpern 1986] and, on the semantic one, on the two-player turn-based game model [Perrin and Pin 2004].
+This fact let us to write Boolean combinations and nesting of complex predicates, linked together by some common strategic choices, which may represent each one a different temporal goal.
+However, it is worth noting that the technical approach we follow here is quite different from that used for the definition of CHP-SL, which is based, on the syntactic side, on the CTL\ formula framework [Emerson and Halpern 1986] and, on the semantic one, on the two-player turn-based game model [Perrin and Pin 2004].